 2. What’s the soonest we can arrive?

-The best couple retreats to meet your needs may also be the most popular.
-It is no surprise to find senior certified marriage counselors in high demand, and booked several months in advance.
+The best couple retreats to meet your needs may also be popular.
+It is no surprise that senior certified marriage counselors are in high demand, and they are booked several months in advance.

 Be realistic.
-Determine which marriage counseling retreat is the best one for you, and wait for it.
-Call a “moratorium” on fighting or decisions about whether to stay together or get divorced, if you need to.
+Determine which marriage counseling retreat is best for you, and wait for it.
+Call a “moratorium” on fighting or deciding whether to stay together or get divorced if needed.

-Focus on getting the right help and stop trying to hammer it out between you without help.
-A few more months of tension will pale in comparison to getting most qualified help you need.
+Focus on getting the right help, and stop trying to hammer it out between you without help.
+A few more months of tension will pale compared to getting the most qualified help you need.

 3. Can I talk directly to the person running the couples retreat?

-You’ll be putting your marriage in the hands of the person running the marriage retreat.
+You’ll put your marriage in the hands of the person running the marriage retreat.
 Read their profile carefully.
 Ask to speak to the professional.
 Have a list of questions ready and get answers to your most pressing ones.

 If you don’t find these answers readily available on their website, ask directly:

-• What professional license to you have?
+• What professional license do you have?
 Are you a Clinical Psychologist?
 Marriage and Family Therapist?
 Licensed Clinical Social Worker?
 Licensed Mental Health Professional?

 • Are you licensed to practice your profession at an independent level?
 (This means they are no longer required to receive supervision under another professional’s license.)